S2-group/robot-runner/raspberrypi/README.md

 publishing #3: std_msgs.msg.String(data='Hello there')
 ```

-## Check DJ Tello (TELLO > WIFI -- ETHERNET < ROS)
+## Check DJ Tello (TELLO > WIFI -- RaspberryPy -- ETHERNET < ROS)

-Raspberry connects to TELLO WiFi, while ROS runs on the ethernet network.
+Raspberry WiFi connects to TELLO (AP Mode), while all the ROS communication goes on rasp Ethernet network.
 So far, you must write your own Python scripts by using [TelloPy library] to interact with Tello and manage to link [rospy] (for ROS communication) and TelloPy.
 Not a big deal at all!

 Anyway, we'll be dropping here a simple example.